Covid-19 global updates: Some countries defend mixing vaccines after WHO suggests booster strategy ‘chaotic’

-“We are in a bit of a data-free, evidence-free zone as far as ‘mix-and-match’,” she said, later clarifying on Twitter that she was concerned about individuals, rather than public health agencies that she said would have better data, deciding to get a mixed cocktail of shots.
+“We are in a bit of a data-free, evidence-free zone as far as ‘mix-and-match,'” she said, later clarifying on Twitter that she was concerned about individuals, rather than public health agencies that she said would have better data, deciding to get a mixed cocktail of shots.

 A top Thai virologist fired back Tuesday, however, saying that authorities would forge ahead with plans to mix a first dose of the Sinovac vaccine with a second dose of the Oxford-AstraZeneca shot.